 Last season there were a number of issues regarding players being registered for more than one club.
-This can be down to the players’ names being incorrectly spelled, but it can also be down to the fact that a match of players’ records was not discovered due to inaccurate player details being entered, such as address and date of birth.
+This can be down to the players’ names being incorrectly spelled, but it can also be down to the fact that a match of players’ records was not discovered due to inaccurate player details being entered, such as address and date and place of birth.

 Therefore, as Norman Atkins said at the AGM, we will require all club admins to spend the winter months going through their Registered Players and amending the details of any players whose details are missing, inaccurate, or just out of date, as they may have moved.

 I know this may sound like something of a chore, but it will alleviate such issues as we had last season when “matches” did not show.
 Hence we accepted the registrations without any indication that the player/players was/were registered with another club/clubs.

 As from this moment on, any new registration will be rejected if any relevant information has not been entered by the Club Admin.
 Also as from March 1st 2019, any player who has not been updated with this information, will have his/her registration withdrawn by the League.
 Play-Cricket will automatically inform the Club Admins when a player registered with them has been withdraw.
 If club admins find themselves unable to update this information, then can they please let Steve Isaac firstname.lastname@example.org know the players involved, as they will need to be removed and re-submitted, but he will need to know which players.